-JJ: Our office dogs, Griffey and Nova, have won Employee of the Month, for a combined, 72 consecutive times.
+JJ: Our office dogs, Griffey and Nova have won Employee of the Month a combined 72 consecutive times.
 Do you think anyone will ever dethrone them?
 TC: As Vince McMahon would say - No chance in hell.

 TC: Who do you think in our company is most likely to get a JTWO tattoo?

 JJ: Wait, they didn't already get them?
 I thought it was in their contracts?
-But, gut reaction says Omar if we pay him enough money.
-Then again Conor does owe us a life debt.
+But gut reaction says Omar if we pay him enough money, but then again Conor does owe us a life debt.
 TC: What's on the docket for the next 10?

 JJ: Honestly, I'd love to keep going in the direction we are headed.
-I have never loved our team more and creatively I think we are just beginning to tap into our potential.
-I love this family and I am excited to see what they can do when we push them to the limit.
-JJ: What's been your proudest moment at JTWO?
+I have never loved our team more and creatively I think we are love this family and I am excited to see what they can do when we push them to the limit.
+JJ: What's been your proudest moment at JTW0?